 WHAT IS 4-H IN WASHINGTON COUNTY?

 4-H is a youth organization that belongs to the members, their families, and other interested adults who serve as volunteer leaders.
-Professional leadership is given by Cooperative Extension faculty of the University of Wisconsin-Madison, Division of Extension staff.
-Support for 4-H programs is a joint effort of local county government, the University of Wisconsin-Extension, and the U.S. Department of Agriculture.
+Professional leadership is given by University of Wisconsin-Madison, Division of Extension staff.
+Support for 4-H programs is a joint effort of local county government, the University of Wisconsin-Madison, Division of Extension, and the U.S. Department of Agriculture.

-In 4-H, young people share, grow, and learn together from various projects, events, and activities in informal situations under the guidance of their families and other volunteer adult leaders.
+In 4-H, young people share, grow, and learn together through various projects, events, and activities in informal situations under the guidance of their families and other volunteer adult leaders.
 Members can choose projects that fit them and the places where they live.
 Group activities and events such as drama, trips, camps, fairs, shows, and conferences provide additional learning experiences and opportunities.

 4-H is open to all youth and adults regardless of their race, color, gender, creed, disability, religion, national origin, ancestry, age, or sexual orientation,.
-Youth ages 5 – 19 have the opportunity to join a 4-H community club.
-Parents, guardians, and other caring adults are encouraged to participate as volunteer leaders.
+Youth ages 5 – 19 have the opportunity to join 4-H. Parents, guardians, and other caring adults are encouraged to participate as volunteer leaders.
 Most 4-H clubs have meetings for the entire membership once a month.
 During these meetings, decisions are made about group-sponsored activities such as community service efforts, project opportunities and fund-raising efforts.

 Regardless of the structure, a 4-H group may involve families, neighbors, relatives, and others.
 Participants have fun learning, working, and succeeding together in the home, neighborhood, and community.